1981 Toxteth riots: Events

 Over the weekend that followed, disturbance erupted into full-scale rioting, with pitched battles between police and youths in which petrol bombs and paving stones were thrown.
 During the violence, milk floats were set on fire and directed at police lines.
 Rioters were also observed using scaffolding tubes to charge police lines.
 The Merseyside Police had issued its officers with long protective shields but these proved inadequate in protecting officers from missile attacks and in particular the effects of petrol bombs.
 The overwhelming majority of officers were not trained either in using the shields or in public order tactics.
 The sole offensive tactic available to officers, the baton charge, proved increasingly ineffective in driving back the attacking crowds of rioters.

-At 02:15 hours on Monday 6 July 1981 Merseyside police officers fired 25–30 CS gas grenades, the first occasion on which these had been in the UK other than in Northern Ireland.
+At 02:15 hours on Monday 6 July 1981 Merseyside police officers fired 25–30 CS gas grenades, the first occasion on which these had been used in the UK other than in Northern Ireland.
 The gas successfully dispersed the crowds.
 The rioting lasted nine days, during which Merseyside Police said 468 police officers were injured, 500 people were arrested, and at least 70 buildings were damaged so severely by fire that they had to be demolished.
 Around 100 cars were damaged or destroyed, and there was extensive looting of shops.
 Later estimates suggested the numbers of injured police officers and destroyed buildings were at least double those of the official figures.

-Such was the scale of the rioting in Toxteth that police reinforcements were drafted in from forces across England, including Greater Manchester Police, Lancashire, Cumbria, Birmingham and even as far afield as Devon to try to control the unrest.
+Such was the scale of the rioting in Toxteth that police reinforcements were drafted in from forces across England, including Greater Manchester Police, Lancashire, Cumbria, Birmingham and even as far afield as Devon (well over 200 miles away) to try to control the unrest.

 A second wave of rioting began on 27 July 1981 and continued into the early hours of 28 July, with police once again being attacked with missiles and a number of cars being set alight.
 Twenty-six officers were injured.

 However, on this occasion the Merseyside Police responded by driving vans and Land Rovers at high speed into the crowds quickly dispersing them.
-This tactic had been developed as a riot control technique in Northern Ireland by the Royal Ulster Constabulary and had been employed with success in quelling the Moss Side riots by the Greater Manchester Police.
+This tactic had been developed as a riot control technique in Northern Ireland by the Royal Ulster Constabulary and had been employed with success in quelling the Moss Side riots by the Greater Manchester Police earlier that year.
 A 23-year-old local man, David Moore, died after being struck by a police vehicle trying to clear crowds.
 Two police officers were charged with his manslaughter but cleared in April 1982.

 Dozens of senior citizens were evacuated from the Princes Park Hospital during the riots.